TradingView Import Guide

 Drag and drop your CSV file, or click to browse and select it.

 Review the parsed trades in the preview.
-Select the trades you want to import, then click Import Selected.
+New trades are automatically selected.
+Check the details, then click Import to add them to your account.

 Troubleshooting